Learning Thai Massage is very popular among yoga teachers. Why is that? How can yoga teachers benefit from the practice of Thai Massage?

 Thai Massage can benefit from yoga elements by taking it beyond the mechanical aspect of massage techniques and focusing more on breath, ergonomics, energy, and higher awareness which is the goal of yoga practice.

-Yoga and Thai massage are an excellent combination as they complement each other in many ways.
+Yoga and Thai massage are an excellent combination.
+They complement each other in many ways.

 Yoga practitioners can learn Thai Massage more easily than others since they already have good body awareness, flexibility, and an understanding of the correct mechanics of postures and stretching.